TheGloriousGenesis/CS_Learning/Machine_Learning/Overview_ML/README.md

 where *m* = dataset size.

-The problem is basically, **given X and Y, what is the value of the weight in the cost equation that can give the minimum value.**
+The problem is, **given X and Y, what is the value of the weight in the cost equation that can give the minimum value.**

 As the cost function learns weight, in this case, it is linear in respect to weight not variable.